UMAprotocol/UMIPs/Implementations/pooltogether-tvl.md

 * YieldSourcePrizePool (USDC Pool): [0xEE06AbE9e2Af61cabcb13170e01266Af2DEFa946](https://polygonscan.com/address/0xee06abe9e2af61cabcb13170e01266af2defa946)
   * Underlying Collateral Token: [0x2791Bca1f2de4661ED88A30C99A7a9449Aa84174](https://polygonscan.com/address/0x2791bca1f2de4661ed88a30c99a7a9449aa84174)

-1. Call the `accountedBalance` method on each prize pool contract above for the latest available block at or before the end of the day (midnight UTC).
+1. Call the `accountedBalance` method on each prize pool contract above for the latest available block at or before the end of the day (24:00 UTC).
 This will return the balance of controlled tokens (including timelocked) for each prize pool.
 2. Scale down the balances from Step 1 with the decimals of the respective underlying collateral token (call the `decimals()` method on the token contracts from the Underlying Collateral Token address above).
-3. Multiply each balance returned from step 2 by the exchange rate of the respective Underlying Collateral Token listed above for the latest available block at or before the end of the day (midnight UTC).
+3. Multiply each balance returned from step 2 by the exchange rate of the respective Underlying Collateral Token listed above for the latest available block at or before the end of the day (24:00 UTC).
 This returns the underlying collateral balance in USD.
-4. Each underlying collateral balance should be priced in USD for the same timestamp and the value should use the timestamp that falls earlier but nearest to the end of the day (midnight UTC).
+4. Each underlying collateral balance should be priced in USD for the same timestamp and the value should use the timestamp that falls earlier but nearest to the end of the day (24:00 UTC).
 DeFiLlama estimates this by using aggregated CoinGecko prices, but all voters should verify that results agree with broad market consensus.
 5. Calculate the sum of all underlying collateral balances in USD from Step 3.

 ## Intended Application: